urgent/thisbounty.com-cra/README.md

 ## Rules

 1. Growth: 5 new bids prior to work on thisbounty.com
-2. No surprises: Work for free before agreeing to terms
+2. No surprises: Work for free before agreeing to terms.
+State that in bid to increase conversions.
 3. Time: Keep an itinerary before work
 4. Track: At close, reflect on each workday
 5. Plan: After reflection, visualize next workday